An intimate, tranquil and secluded oasis

 Some people will remember the colloquial name 'Nanny Walk' as this beautiful spot was a favoured meeting point for the many nannies in Kensington.

-Our new wildflower meadow in the East Front of the palace includes poppies, campion, daisies, Ragged Robin and many other native wild flowers, which have come out in abundance.
+The wildflower meadow to the south -east of the palace includes poppies, campion, daisies, and many other native wild flowers, which bloom in the summer months.
 The effect is a lovely natural approach to the palace from the south.

 The flowers are also immensely beneficial to pollinators and other insects who sometimes struggle to find food and shelter in the big city.